marciof/Eon/specification/Specification.md

 ## `/` ##

-Divides two or more values.
+Divides two or more numbers.

 ```
 (/ x y ...) : Number